Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Meanwhile, Ms Truss is marketing herself as a Thatcherite who also promises tax cuts, foreign policy experience, and a track record of delivery.

-In a debate on Sky News on August 4, Ms Truss defended her economic plans, saying recession was not "inevitable" in the face of dire warnings from the Bank of England.
+During the Sky News debate, Ms Truss defended her economic plans, saying recession was not "inevitable" in the face of dire warnings from the Bank of England.

 On August 2, Ms Truss abandoned a plan to bring in regional pay boards less than 48 hours after announcing it after facing backlash over the move and warnings it could lead to salary cuts for public sector workers.